openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 1. Make sure you have the right ansible dependencies via `ansible-galaxy collection install -r requirements.yml` and also that you have the httpd tools installed
  (httpd-tools on Fedora or `brew install httpd` on MacOSX)
 2. Make sure your aws credentials and aws cli are in place and working
+3. Make sure you have redhat tokens which enable downloads, token can be obtained at https://console.redhat.com/openshift/downloads
+Copy the token to ~/.pullsecret.json

-3. Run the following to create an `overrides.yml`.
+4. Run the following to create an `overrides.yml`.
 ```
 cat > overrides.yml<<EOF
 # ocp_domain: "fusionaccess.devcluster.openshift.com"